 The truth is, almost anyone can call himself or herself a winemaker.
 The cost of entry at the low-production end of the scale is not cheap, but it is not prohibitive either.
 There are now more than 3,000 separate labels in California, and the greatest majority are family-run enterprises whose outputs are in the several thousands of cases at most.

-Compare that to the corporate wineries whose Chardonnay runs of 100,000 cases and more are standard occurrences,
+Compare that to the corporate wineries whose Chardonnay runs of 100,000 cases and more are standard occurrences, and you can see that these urban producers belong to a different club entirely.

 All wineries make wine and size in and of itself is no sin, but the hands-on nature of the wineries in the inner East Bay means that their products are not likely to reflect the common denominator.